Home » Cookies Bars & Candy » Chocolate Chocolate Chunk Pudding Cookies

 • Fold in the chocolate chunks by hand until evenly distributed in the dough.

-• Place into an airtight container and chill for 2 hours or overnight.
+• Place into an airtight container and chill for 1-2 hours.

 Nutrition